-The claims encompass all of the relevant workings of the Parker group which was worked as early as 1860 according to historical records.
+The property encompasses the apex of the lode and the relevant workings of the historic Parker group, also known as the Ned, the Globe and the Silver Bell Mine.
+The property was worked as early as 1860 according to historical records.
 Currently, there is a gated culvert that provides access into the workings at the lowest level.
-This haulage and exploration level was cut in the early 1900s to work under the shafts and intercept the veins and lodes at depth where they contained higher values of gold and silver.
+This level is thought to be for haulage and then development and exploration.
+There are a few stopes in the workings but there are ore chutes from upper levels indicating that the major development stoping is on upper levels.
+The haulage level is estimated to have been cut in the early 1900s to work under the shafts and intercept the veins and lodes at depth where they contained higher values of gold and silver.

-The property stretches over a low hill and ridge and has been worked and explored by short prospects and some shafts which all follow the same general trend.
-On the farthest western workings of the claims, there is evidence of a larger operation.
-Cabin and possible milling remnants are visible along with one larger shaft and the remains of an old headframe.
+The property stretches along a low hill and ridge.
+This ridge has been worked and explored by short prospects and some shafts which all follow the same general trend.
+On the eastern edge of the property there are the remains of a stamp mill and tailings.
+On the farthest western workings of the property, there is evidence of a larger operation.
+A cabin and possible mill foundations are visible along with one larger shaft and the remains of an old headframe.
 These workings far predate the drift level lower on the hill.
-It is likely that from 1910 to 1950, the ore extracted from the mines was transported via the main, lower drift and hand sorted at that level.
+It is likely that from 1910 to 1950, ore extracted from the mines was transported via the main, lower drift and hand sorted at that level.

-The portal on Johnny Gulch is the only access to the underground workings of the mine.
+The portal in the main canyon is the only access to the underground workings of the mine.
 The Parker Mining Company drove this drift between 1900 and 1910 and sought to access the ore bodies under the existing shafts and declines.
 Ore values had shown consistently to increase with depth.
-The obviously proved to be true and most of the defined orebodies on the claims can be located underground and matched to their shafts.
+This obviously proved to be true and most of the defined orebodies on the claims can be located underground and matched to their shafts.

 The Parker Mine is set in the western edge of the Radersburg District on the southern end of the Elkhorn Mountain Range.
-The district is known for the production of gold with minimal silver and very little quartz.
-The Parker is a fine example of this model with native gold in pyrites in small veins from 2 to 18 inches in width exposed in the underground workings.
-Silver in the form of galena is also present but has been largely discarded and dumped in waste piles around the claims.
+The district is known for production of native gold and silver with very little quartz.
+The Parker is a fine example of this model with native gold in auriferous pyrites in small veins from 2 to 18 inches in width exposed in the underground workings.
+Silver in the form of galena crystals is also present but has been largely discarded and dumped in waste piles around the claims.

 or use our contact form below